what is happening?

 Business Innovation Design

-How is it different?
+How is BID different?

-All in one, one in all
+All in one, one for all.

 Business Innovation Design seamlessly connects various disciplines in a framework tied by methods and tools.
 Every block consists of its own tools that gives decision-making clarity from various perspectives.
-It's modular approach enables the utilization of multiple processes designed for continuous innovation.
+Its modular approach enables the utilization of multiple processes designed for continuous innovation.

-Holistic in Knowledge
+Holistic in DISCIPLINES

 Modular in Process

 How do you reach the outcome of 8?

 5 x 3 - 7 = 8

 Most methodologies are built as a prescribed linear A-Z process.
 However, there are many ways to achieve the same outcome.
 Business Innovation Design is a modular system to develop processes through an unlimited combination of methods and tools.
 It’s just like playing LEGO blocks.